-This Official Statement may include changes or additions that were released after the date of the Preliminary Official Statement (January 23, 2026).
+This Official Statement may include changes or additions that were released after the date of the Preliminary Official Statement (January 13, 2026).
 Any such changes or additions are identified accordingly.

 STATE BUDGET; Budget for 2025-27 Biennium (Part II; Pages 37-38).
-Update with the following information.
+Update with the following information, some of which became available after the date of the Preliminary Official Statement (January 13, 2026).